brandonladen/Online_task_management_system/README.md

 # Online_task_management_system
-An online management system that alows users to perform CRUD operations
+An online management system that alows users to perform CRUD operations on the terminal